Myorignl/Final_Project-/README.md

 ### Dataset Questions

-  - Which impressions (Paramedic Impression of Medical Complaint) has the longest/shortest APOTs?
+  - Which impressions (Paramedic Impression of Patient Medical Complaint) has the longest/shortest APOTs?
 (Overall and by Hospital codes)
   - Which Postal Codes have the highest/lowest rates of which impressions?
   - Which Postal Codes utilize ambulance transports to the ER the most in 2017-2022?
   - Wait times per hospital by date/time